Skip to main content

 Once again, you can share your own successful experiences in this area with your students later.
 Inspiration can be found in this blog post.

 Another school year is over!
-It was undoubtedly a special year, with COVID-19 still present, but thankfully fading more and more into the background.
-The summer break is a good time to reflect on what the past year has brought for you as a person and as a teacher.
+It was a year full of experiences, challenges, growth, and memorable moments.
+Taking some time to reflect can help you look back on what the past year has brought you, both as a person and as a teacher.
 How have you grown?
 In what ways were you more than just a teacher to the students?
 What will you remember from the past year?
 Why?

 Part II - How to prepare for the next school year